AngeloOliveira2004/LDTS_Project/README.md

 <img src="./docs/UML_LDTS.jpg" alt="Example GIF" width="1400"/>

 Note: This image is available in the docs folder , it is recommended to open it for full coverage and better view of the design.

-#### KNOWN CODE SMELLS

-> This section should describe 3 to 5 different code smells that you have identified in your current implementation.

 ### TESTING